The Lord's Brother

 The general opinion of Bible students is that the Epistle of James was written by James, the brother of Christ.
 The eldest of four younger brothers (Matt.
 13:55), he was throughout the years of Jesus’ ministry, at least in the latter portion, an unbeliever in Jesus’ claim to be the Messiah and Son of God (John 7:2-5).
-How could a man living so close to Jesus fail to recognize who He was?
-No doubt living under the shadow of a brother who was perfect in every way was a sore trial to a young boy with ordinary imperfections.
+How could a man so close to Jesus fail to recognize who He was?
+Growing up in the shadow of an older brother who was perfect in every way had no doubt been a sore trial to a boy with ordinary imperfections.
 It was impossible for Mary and Joseph not to treat Jesus with a special respect that tempted His younger siblings to feel jealous.
 Perhaps some lingering jealousy in James’s heart was the barrier to faith.

 Yet James’s unbelief melted away when Jesus rose from the dead and personally appeared to him (1 Cor.
 15:7).
 He then became a devout follower of Christ.
 After Jesus ascended to heaven, James was among the 120 who waited in the Upper Room (Acts 1:14) until they received the baptism of the Spirit on the day of Pentecost.
 In the following years he quickly rose to a place of leadership in the church.
 At the church council recorded in Acts 15, he gave the final speech, pronouncing a verdict that the council adopted as its official position (Acts 15:13-30).
 In later years he was the acknowledged leader of the church in Jerusalem (Acts 21:18).
 Among the Jews generally, especially the poor, he was greatly admired for his pious and self-denying manner of life.
 He spent so much time in prayer that his knees bore calluses.
 It was said that they resembled the knees of a camel.

 Yet he was not popular with the Jewish leaders.
 The Jewish historian Josephus records that under circumstances we can place in about AD 61, he met a martyr’s death similar to Stephen’s.
 A Sanhedrin persuaded that he was a law-breaker dragged him out of the city and stoned him.